russellmccloy/russellmccloy.github.io/index.md

 Recently I have spent nearly 2 years in Brazil whilst continuing to work for Lab3 (an Australian company) in an opposite timezone.
 At times this was challenging  but I have learned a lot from the experience in terms of the need for clear communication, documentation and patience!

-By November 2023 myself and my family will be moving to Belfast, Northern Ireland and I will be looking for work with a UK company.
+In November 2023 myself and my family moved to Belfast, Northern Ireland and I am currently looking for work with a UK company.

 Download my current CV here: [Russell McCloy CV Sept 2023.docx ⬇️](https://drive.google.com/uc?export=download&id=1a_oHOOClo0JGEa1EJnQOSzjYp4cMhF-K)